JeffersonLab/jaws/README.md

 *Note*: [Jefferson Lab Internal Proxy](https://github.com/JeffersonLab/kafka-alarm-scripts/wiki/JeffersonLabProxy)

 ## Configure
 By default the scripts assume you are executing them on the same box as a standalone Kafka with zookeeper and Schema Registry with Kafka installed at /opt/kafka/pro.
-If these servers are not on localhost, then set the following environment variables:
+To modify the defaults set the following environment variables:

 | Variable | Default |
 |----------|---------|